Top kayaking adventures in the Pacific Northwest [REVIEW]

 1. Paddling under the Milky Way

 Kayaking at night under the expansive Milky Way in the world’s largest dark sky zone was truly a bucket list experience for me.
 The stars and constellations above, and the quiet around you, make for an otherworldly journey that you’ll treasure forever.
-My first night kayak tour, but definitely not my last, was documented here during a meteor shower guided tour.
+My first night kayak tour, but definitely not my last, was documented here during a meteor shower guided tour in Central Oregon, USA.

 2. Mount Hood’s reflection on Trillium Lake

-Kayaking on Trillium Lake offers one of the most iconic views of Mount Hood on a clear day.
+Kayaking on Trillium Lake in Oregon, not far from Portland, offers one of the most iconic views of Mount Hood on a clear day.
 The mountain’s reflection on the crystal-clear water is so perfect, it feels like you’re paddling through a postcard.

 3. Dramatic sunset views in the Columbia River Gorge

 The Columbia River Gorge is famous for its breathtaking skies, river views, and mountain views.
-Paddling the Gorge at sunset, with the walls of the gorge lit up in the colors of the setting sun, was such a peaceful and awe-inspiring experience.
+Paddling the Gorge at sunset, with the walls of the gorge lit up in the colors of late afternoon and the setting sun, was such a peaceful and awe-inspiring experience.

 4. Basalt rock formations at the Willamette Narrows